Scarcity of resources and delays in care

 The Colleges generally recognize that in exceptional circumstances, such as a public health emergency, it may be necessary for physicians to temporarily practise outside their scope of practice.
 It will therefore be important for physicians to carefully document the circumstances that led to providing care outside their scope of practice or performing non-physician duties.
 Keeping such records will be helpful to demonstrate the clinical judgment exercised in the circumstances of scarce resources, should there be any medico-legal difficulties that arise at a later time.

-Members who are called upon during the pandemic to provide care not typically falling within their normal scope of practice or the usual scope of practice of medicine remain eligible for CMPA assistance.
-Members who have specific questions about their eligibility for assistance are encouraged to discuss their concerns with the CMPA before providing care.
+Members who are called upon, on an exceptional basis, to provide care not typically falling within their normal scope of practice remain eligible for CMPA assistance.
+Members who have specific questions about their eligibility for assistance are encouraged to discuss their concerns with CMPA before providing care, where possible.